oomek/attractplus/Layouts.md

    -  `BlendMode.None`
 -  `mipmap` - Get/set the automatic generation of mipmap for the image/artwork/video.
 Setting this to `true` greatly improves the quality of scaled down images.
 The default value is `false`.
 It's advised to force anisotropic filtering in the display driver settings if the Image with auto generated mipmap is scaled by the ratio that is not isotropic.
 -  `volume` 🔶 - Get/set the volume of played video.
 Range is `[0...100]`
+-  `pan` 🔶 - Get/set the audio panning, which positions the sound within the stereo field from left to right.
+Default value is `0.0`, which is centre.
+Range is `[-1.0...1.0]`.
 -  `vu` 🔶 - _[video only]_ Get the current VU meter value in mono.
 Range is `[0.0...1.0]`.
 -  `vu_left` 🔶 - _[video only]_ Get the current VU meter value for the left audio channel.
 Range is `[0.0...1.0]`.
 -  `vu_right` 🔶 - _[video only]_ Get the current VU meter value for the right audio channel.
 Range is `[0.0...1.0]`.